 Medication Assisted Treatment combines prescription medication such as Suboxone (and other buprenorphine based medications) with behavioral therapy to treat opioid addiction.
 MATClinics help patients overcome the physical, emotional and social barriers associated with recovery.

 Buprenorphine based medications such as Suboxone are proven to help patients addicted to opioids.
 Patients replace their use of prescription medications or street drugs with daily doses of Suboxone.
 The treatment regimen allows people to take their medication in the privacy of their own home and on a schedule that works for them.
 Most importantly, the treatment allows people to stop using prescription or street opioids and avoid withdrawal symptoms and cravings.
 Unlike Methadone, patients on Suboxone report feeling normal without any associated euphoria.

 The combination of Suboxone treatments with Counseling allows people to recover from their addiction and go back to living healthy and productive lives.

 Opioid addiction is now widely recognized as a chronic disease and MATClinics are designed to help people recover.
 As brain research has become more and more sophisticated, evidence is now overwhelming that people who are addicted to opioids need to be treated with medication in the same way that people with diabetes need insulin.
 Please take a look at some of the educational resources we include on this website to get a better sense of how the medical and research communities recommend treating opioid addiction.
 If you have extra time or interest, take a look at the website that the US Surgeon General recently published.

-Throughout this website, we include links that explain terms that you might not understand, and try to give you a broad understanding of the opioid addiction treatment community as well as how MATClinics operate.
+Throughout the MATClinics website we include links that explain terms that you might not understand and try to give you a broad understanding of the opioid addiction treatment community as well as how MATClinics operate.
 We will consistently update our blog with interesting and challenging articles, videos and stories.

 MATClinics' Treatment Process